beastrc/learn-web3_dapp/markdown/celo/celo-01-connect.md

 Quick overview:
 * Use the `getSafeUrl` helper function to return an endpoint URL to connect with.
-* Instantiate a new `ContractKit` object with the endpoint URL.
+* Instantiate a new `ContractKit` object, passing the endpoint URL from `getSafeUrl` as a function argument.
 * `web3.eth.getNodeInfo` returns the software version the Celo node is running.

 ------------------------